ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

     }
     ```

 - If the appointment reservation was successful, we can make the payment by making a `POST` request to the payment service.
-The payload includes details extracted out from the original request (for `card_number`) and the appointment reservation response (for `appointmentNumber`, `doctor`, `patient`, `fee`, and `confirmed`)
+The payload includes details extracted out from the original request (for `card_number`) and the appointment reservation response (for `appointmentNumber`, `doctor`, `patient`, `fee`, and `confirmed`).

     ```ballerina
     Payment|http:ClientError payment = paymentEP->/.post({